FREQUENTLY ASKED QUESTIONS

 Though wilderness canoe trips are focused on paddling through lakes, portaging and spending time amongst the trees, ALIVE Instructors will also facilitate a number of lessons and activities in relationship to the natural environment, team collaboration and personal reflection.
 Having fun as a group and sharing in laughter is all part of an ALIVE wilderness canoe trip.

 ALIVE programs are built to be flexible based on a variety of weather conditions such as lightning and thunder, high winds and extreme temperatures.
 However, we do ask that students prepare to be outside during rain and winter conditions.
-Please read the packing list carefully to best be prepared for a variety of weather conditions.
+Please read the clothing and equipment list carefully to best be prepared for a variety of weather conditions.

 Though each group is focused on their own trip and is allocated their own campsites, many groups will be paddling through the same lakes and using the same portage trails.
 There is a good chance that groups will cross paths at some point throughout their wilderness canoe trip.